RPWF830E - Water filter PANASONIC - Free user manual and instructions

 • Order accessory and consumable items for your product with ease and confidence by phoning our Customer Communications Centre Monday - Friday 9:00am - 5:00pm, (Excluding public holidays).

-• Or go on line through our Internet Accessory ordering application at www.pas-europe.com
+• Or go online through our Internet Accessory ordering application at www.pas-europe.com

 • Most major credit and debit cards accepted.

-• All enquiries transactions and distribution facilities are provided directly by Panasonic U.K.
+• All enquiries, transactions and distribution facilities are provided directly by Panasonic U.K. It couldn't be simpler!

 • Also available through our Internet is direct shopping for a wide range of finished products.
 Take a browse on our website for further details.

-35% a 80% RH (sin condensacion)
+35% to 80% RH (without condensation)

 Panasonic Corporation 1-15 Matsuo-cho, Kadoma City,